Nikolaus Lilienfeld

-Nikolaus Lilienfeld (also Nicolaus Lillienveld, Nikolaus Lillienfeld) was a German engineer and clockmaker of the late 14th and early 15th centuries.
+Nikolaus Lilienfeld (also spelled Nicolaus Lillienveld or Nikolaus Lillienfeld) was a German engineer and clockmaker of the late 14th and early 15th centuries.

 Life and work

 The circumstances of Lilienfeld's life are largely unknown.
 It is assumed that he was born between 1350 and 1365 and died between 1420 and 1435.
 The place of Lilienfeld's birth or death is unknown.

 Lilienfeld is first attested in late 1394, when he completed the astronomical clock in Stralsund.
 In 1396, he was named in two Rostock records as a witness to the notarisation in connection with the founding of the Marienehe Charterhouse in Rostock; in 1406, he worked as a hydraulic engineer for the Marienkron Monastery near Rügenwalde and in 1420, he received a financial grant for the construction of a water pipe for the city of Stralsund.

 Lilienfeld's importance results from the fact that he built the astronomical clock in St. Nicholas Church, Stralsund.
 This makes him the oldest clockmaker known by name in the Baltic region.
 The clock he constructed bears the Latin inscription: